Adapt vs. Adopt: Key Differences, Grammar Rules & Examples

 What Does “Adapt” Mean?

-Adapt means to change something or adjust yourself to make it suitable for a new situation or environment.
+Adapt means to change something or adjust yourself so that it works better in a new situation or environment.

 Grammar note: